carlosarguelles/cucumber-spring-boot-e2e-testing/readme.md

       | Tommy & Verónica | Hello, Tommy & Verónica! |
 ```

 We will test the Spring Boot service that responds to the HTTP GET requests to endpoint `/greeting`.
-The Scenario Outline is used to define a template for the scenario, and the Examples table provides different sets of values for the parameters ("<name>" and "<expected_greeting>").
+The Scenario Outline is used to define a template for the scenario, and the Examples' table provides different sets of values for the parameters ("\<name\>" and "\<expected_greeting\>").
 This way, we can test various cases without duplicating the common steps.

 ### Creating the Glue Definition File